 There are a series of independent studies currently underway with sporting institutes, medical facilities and other research groups and as these become available, we will add them here.

 CORE uses a thermal energy transfer sensor (not skin temperature) and we validate against other ‘accurate’ methods, most commonly the ingested e-pill as this is best suited for sporting activity.
-We also test against rectal thermometers, bladder catheters and heart catheters to validate the accuracy of CORE.

 We continue to work on CORE Accuracy and validation in various real-life conditions with a wide variety of participants who each have their own unique thermoregulation response.